 Mist Clearance test

 As mentioned above, the purpose of this test is to measure the time it takes for isocyanate particles to be cleared from the spray booth.
-To conduct this test the spray booth engineer fills the spray booth with smoke and accurately measures how long it takes to extract the smoke.
+To conduct this test the spray booth engineer fills the car spray booth oven with smoke and accurately measures how long it takes to extract the smoke.
 Arrange spraybooth mist clearance testing online.

 Local Exhaust Ventilation (LEV) Tests

 LEV is an engineering control system to reduce exposures to airborne contaminants such as dust, mist, fume, vapour or gas in a workplace.
-AGM Services can undertake LEV test on various equipment which can be found in a typical bodyshop such as: spray booth ovens, dust extraction systems, paint mixing rooms, gun cleaning rooms, weld fume extraction arms, ventilated preparation benches and exhaust extraction systems.
+AGM Services can undertake spray booth LEV testing on various equipment which can be found in a typical bodyshop such as: spray booth ovens, dust extraction systems, paint mixing rooms, gun cleaning rooms, weld fume extraction arms, ventilated preparation benches and exhaust extraction systems.
 Learn more about spray booth lev tests.

 Breathing Air Quality Testing